Choosing between Lusha and ZoomInfo usually comes down to a few practical questions that go beyond feature checkboxes:

 Is Lusha a good alternative to ZoomInfo?

-Lusha can be a reasonable alternative for smaller teams that mainly need contact discovery and simple prospecting.
-It is less suited to teams that need integrated signals, automation, conversation intelligence, and multi-team orchestration.
+Lusha can be a reasonable alternative for smaller teams that primarily need contact discovery, simple prospecting, and a low-friction entry point.
+It is less suited to teams that need integrated intent signals, workflow automation, conversation intelligence, and multi-team orchestration.
+If you are evaluating broader options, see the top Lusha alternatives for a wider comparison set.

 Which has better intent data: Lusha or ZoomInfo?